arctrong/md2html/readme.txt

 # Markdown

-[Markdown](https://daringfireball.net/projects/markdown/) is a formatting syntax whose main design goal is making texts that are as readable as possible in plain text.
+[Markdown](https://daringfireball.net/projects/markdown/) is a formatting syntax whose main goal is making texts that are as readable as possible in plain text.

 This syntax is very simple and allows writing very fast.
 It has enough features for writing a variety of document kinds.
 Though because of its simplicity it's quite restricted and contains